Sudoku Solving Strategies — Complete Overview

 Last Remaining Cell

 The simplest pattern: a row, column, or box has exactly one empty cell.
-The missing digit (the one not yet in that group) is the answer.
-No elimination needed — just count what's present.
+The missing digit — the one not yet present in that group — is the answer.
+No elimination or pencil marks needed.
+Simply scan for rows, columns, and boxes with eight of nine cells already filled.
+This pattern is abundant at the start of easy puzzles and appears regularly throughout medium ones.

 Naked Single